Jack Dorsey’s Wealth and the Family Office Managing it

 After stepping down as Twitter’s CEO in 2008, Dorsey conceived the idea of developing a digital payment interface for smartphones and began working on his new venture “Square, Inc” along with his friend Jim McKelvey out of a small office in St. Louis.
 Square allowed users to receive credit card payments through a square-shaped card reader that could be plugged into the headphone jack of smartphones.

-Over the next few years, Square received a total of 7 rounds of funding until its IPO in November 2015.
-In 2017, Square began offering Bitcoin trading to certain users which resulted in a surge in its share values.
-In 2018, the company acquired Weebly, a web hosting and web constructing company and the following year, it sold Caviar (a food delivery service it had acquired in 2014) to DoorDash for over $410 million.
+Square underwent seven rounds of funding before its IPO in November 2015.
+The company expanded its services in 2017 by introducing Bitcoin trading for select users, a move that contributed to a significant increase in its stock value.
+In 2018, Square acquired Weebly, a web hosting and website-building company, to strengthen its e-commerce capabilities.
+The following year, it divested Caviar—a food delivery service acquired in 2014—selling it to DoorDash for over $410 million.

 ICONiQ Capital is a multi-family office and investment fund with around $83.5 billion in assets under management.
 The firm was founded in 2011 as a Limited Liability Company (LLC) by ex-Goldman Sachs analysts, Divesh Makan, Michael Sanders, and Chad Boeding in San Francisco, California.
 ICONiQ ‘s clientele consists of 257 HNWI – Mark Zuckerberg, Satya Nadella, Blake Lively, Ashton Kutcher, among others – and 45 charitable organisations.